 The Office of Career Services provides a wide range of services to facilitate job placement.
-The Office offers training in job-seeking skills and techniques.
+The Office offers training in jobseeking skills and techniques.
 This includes instruction on resume preparation, letter writing, interview practice, and job search strategies.
 The Office provides assistance on an individual and group basis.
-The Career Services professional staff engages in career counseling and practicing attorneys conduct career panels.
-The Office provides guidance regarding internships, summer positions, part-time, and post-graduate employment.
-The Office of Career Services provides a computer and LaserJet printer for students to write cover letters and to update resumes.
-Students also receive special instruction in using Lexis and Westlaw to locate information to assist them with the job search or to prepare for an interview.
-In addition to providing computer resources for job research, the Office of Career Services also maintains a Resource Room that houses a collection of reference books, directories, handouts, newsletters, and periodicals about legal positions.
+The career service officers engage in career counseling, and attorneys practicing in a variety of areas conduct career panels.
+The Office provides advice and guidance regarding internships, summer positions, part-time, and postgraduate employment.

 The On-Campus Recruitment Program is the most visible service provided by the Office of Career Services.
-This program enables many second and third year students to interview on the law school campus with representatives of law firms, government agencies, public interest organizations, and corporations.
-It is important to remember, however, that this program is only one means of job-hunting and is necessarily limited by the employer selection process.
-Students receive specific information regarding the On-Campus Recruitment Program in mid-summer.
-To facilitate the job search of those students considering out-of-state employment, Hofstra organized the New York/New Jersey Law Consortium with several other metropolitan area law schools.
-The primary purpose of the Consortium is to attract out-of-state employers including law firms, corporations, and government agencies.
-The Consortium Recruitment Program is held at the Association of the Bar of the City of New York.
-Many employers, who do not interview in the On-Campus or Consortium Recruitment Programs, elect to participate in the Resume Referral Program.
-These employers circulate hiring criteria through the Office of Career Services.
-Students' resumes are collected and forwarded to the participating employers, who arrange interview schedules at their offices.
-On a year-round basis, Career Services solicits and posts full-time job vacancy listings from throughout the country for graduates.
-The Office continually seeks local employment opportunities for part-time positions and summer jobs for students.
-Lastly, the Office of Career Services coordinates the administration of the graduate Judicial Clerkship Program and screens interested students for recommendation by faculty members.
+This program enables many second- and third-year students to interview on the law school campus with representatives of law firms, agencies, and corporations.
+It is important to remember, however, that this program is only one means of job-hunting and is necessarily limited by the number of employers able to participate and their individual hiring needs.
+Students receive specific information regarding the On- Campus Recruitment Program in mid- summer.
+To facilitate the job search of those students considering out-of-state employment, Hofstra organized the New York/ New Jersey Law Consortium with several other metropolitan area law schools.
+The primary purpose of the Consortium is to attract outof-state employers including law firms, corporations, and government agencies.
+Prospective employers conduct interviews in a centralized location in Manhattan.

+Many employers who are unable to participate in either the On-Campus Recruitment Program or the Consortium Program seek resumes from Hofstra Law students.
+The Office of Career Services cooperates by sending the resumes of interested students to these employers.

+The Office of Career Services solicits and posts job vacancy listings from throughout the country for graduates and prospective graduates.
+The Office also provides information on part-time and summer employment.

+Lastly, the Office of Career Services coordinates the administration of the Judicial Clerkship program and screens interested students for recommendation by faculty members.
 Resumes, writing samples, and transcripts of the selected students are mailed to judges throughout the country.

+Recent Hofstra graduates hold or have held Clerkships in the following courts: United States Court of Appeals for the Second Circuit: United States Court of Appeals for the Fourth Circuit; United States Court of Appeals for the Tenth Circuit; United States District Court for the Central District of California; United States District Court for the Eastern District of New York; United States District Court for the Southern District of New York: United States District Court for the Middle District of Pennsylvania; United States District Court for the Eastern District of Texas; United States District Court for the Eastern District of Virginia; United States Bankruptcy Court; United States Tax Court; and Connecticut, Delaware, New Jersey and New York State Court Clerkships.

 Hofstra graduates hold a variety of positions with leading private law firms, corporations, federal, state and local government agencies (including prosecutors' and defenders' offices and judicial clerkships), academic institutions, and public interest organizations.

-Employment statistics for the Class of 1990 reflect current trends nationally in the career choices of new law graduates:

-Law Firms 67.8%

-Government Agencies

-(city, state, federal) 16.3%

-Corporations 8.4%

-Public Interest Organizations 3.6%

-Judicial Clerkships 2.6%

-Non-Legal Employment 1.0%